haylahi/odoo_nginx_config/README.md

 Copy `server-name-main.example.conf` to `server-name-main.conf` and  `server-name-sub.example.conf` to `server-name-sub.conf`.
 Edit both files to set domain names of your server.

-Put your SSL private key in `ssl/odoo.key` and the certificate in `odoo.crt`
+Put your SSL private key in `ssl/odoo.key` and the certificate in `ssl/odoo.crt`

 ## Assumptions